 What if I don’t want to teach?
 Not a problem!
 While the program is designed to educate and equip individuals to be confident teachers, it offers much more.
 If your goal is to build your own personal knowledge and understanding of yoga, this is for you.
 We learn best when we teach, so being able to gain new concepts and then practice sharing with others will serve to enhance your own understanding.

 How much homework is required between modules?
-There will be some reading and journaling required between modules, but expect to spend only a few hours on that part.
-Most of the work in between modules will involve integrating and observing what you studied in the previous module, such as noticing how you breathe during your own practice, being aware of ways you embody ahimsa in your daily life, assisting classes, or practice teaching.
+Expect to spend a few hours reading and journaling between modules.
+Most of the homework will involve integrating and observing what you studied in the previous module, such as noticing how you breathe during your own practice, being aware of ways you embody ahimsa in your daily life, assisting classes, or practice teaching.
 Plan for 2-3 hours a week of homework and practices, not including taking classes.

 Do I have to be able to do all the poses?
 Being able to do all the poses doesn’t make one a great teacher.
 Understanding how to do the poses and being able to safely instruct and assist others into poses is much more important.